Assess your Dutch Proficiency

 more general development of social skills.

-Six levels of proficiency.
-Evaluate yourself, set your goals
+Six Levels of Proficiency assess yourself, set your Goals

 A0.
 Complete beginner level :